 Deadline to apply: May 19, 2018 at 11:59 pm CST

 The Award will be presented at the Closing Ceremony on Saturday, September 29, 2018.
 The recipient must be in attendance in order to receive the award.

 Dr. Miguel Alvarez, a doctoral graduate from the Department of Bicultural-Bilingual Studies at UTSA, dedicated his life to educational equity.
 His dissertation, entitled “The Role of Language in Students’ Reading Trajectory: Exploring a Summer Reading Enrichment Program,” is an example of action research designed to improve the quality of education for language minority students, especially in the area of literacy.
 Alvarez was hooded at a special ceremony in September 2015.
 Sadly, he passed away on November 25, 2015.
 He was buried with full military honors.
 A personal essay of his was published posthumously and can be read here: http://amaejournal.utsa.edu/index.php/amae/article/view/287/223

 Pictured above are Miguel with his wife, Aracely, and two sons, Miguel Alejandro and Andre.

-Congratulations to the 2017 Dr. Miguel Alvarez' Research Award!
+Congratulations to last year's Dr. Miguel Alvarez' Research Award recipient!

 "Winning the Dr. Miguel Alvarez Research Award is truly an honor that comes with commitment to continue the research for better practices and equity in bilingual education.
 My research focuses on equality for our bilingual students by incorporating diversity and culture in their education."